Chaos Is the New Cocaine: Plot

 Cory (Billy Crudup) responds to reporters over the new announcement that Bradley (Reese Witherspoon) will be the new co-host, and he surprises the staff by stating that she will start working on Monday.
 TMS producer Mia Jordan (Karen Pittman) asks Chip (Mark Duplass) to assign her as Bradley's producer, and announces her new role before he has officially offered it to her.
 Network president Fred Micklen (Tom Irwin) is furious over Alex's announcement, but Cory explains that Bradley's presence should boost the ratings and clean their image, after which they will fire Alex (Jennifer Aniston) for the May Sweeps.
 Alex is brought before the UBA board to explain her decision, but she uses it to instead call them out, boldly warning them she cannot be fired as the country will be on her favor.
 She further reiterates that things will now be done in her own way.

 When his own staff quits, Mitch (Steve Carell) decides to work on a documentary that examines the MeToo movement from the perspective of accused men.
 He enlists a colleague, disgraced director Dick Lundy (Martin Short), who has his own history of sexual misconduct.
 However, Mitch is disturbed when Lundy complains about the idea of consent after revealing he had sex with a minor.
 When Mitch brings up two separate waves of the movement, Lundy remarks that Mitch is part of the problem, even if Lundy himself is worse.

 While Mia prepares Bradley for her first screen test, Chip promises Daniel (Desean Terry) that he will get the co-host position when either Alex or Bradley leave.
 Bradley is still undecided over accepting the job and underwhelms during her first camera tests, leading Cory to pick out a new wardrobe for her; Cory and Bradley get to know each other in the process.
-Meanwhile, Alex prepares to conduct the interview with Ashley, but Chip informs her that it would not be in the best interests for her to do it, given that she worked closely with Mitch for years.
+Meanwhile, Alex prepares to conduct the interview with Ashley, but Chip informs her that it would not be appropriate for her to do it, given that she worked closely with Mitch for years.
 Alex is enraged, but ultimately relents after being pressed by Mia, who is implied to have had an affair with Mitch.
 Realizing that Alex handed Ashley's interview to her, Bradley confronts her, but Alex reassures that she believes in her.
 The following morning, Bradley arrives for her first day.
 Before the show, Alex whispers in her ear, "Don't fuck it up."